vkoori/identifier-queue/Readme.md

 > **Note**
 >
-> This table is fully compatible with the Lumen database driver.
+> This table is fully compatible with the Lumen/Laravel database driver.
 So don't be afraid when using this table.

 ## Dispatching job